Mono-Game/MonoGame.Samples/FuelCell/Documentation/5-FuelCell-What-is-my-line.md

 > [!TIP]
 > **Pick Two: High Quality, Fast, and Cheap.**
 > You might know (or at least heard) about the trilemma above.
-You're given three characteristics, but you can only choose two because of their interdependency.
+You are given three characteristics, but you can only choose two because of their interdependency.
 Any two of the characteristics negates the possibility of the third.
 For example, you can have something made cheaply and quickly, but it will be of poor quality.
 >
 > Trilemmas can also be applied to software algorithms.
 A cheap, fast algorithm wastes a lot of resources compared to the result.
 On the other hand, a high-quality algorithm that is fast is not cheap in terms of resources (in this case, development hours).
 >